Equity, Diversity and Inclusion

 Our Commitment to Building a Healthier Profession

 The Saskatchewan Medical Association is committed to equity, diversity and inclusivity in our governance bodies to reflect the diverse physician population in Saskatchewan.
-Our physicians include people of different racial backgrounds, ages, genders, spiritual affiliations, and modes of practice.
-Our patients are equally diverse, with varying health care needs.
+Our physicians and patients include people of different racial backgrounds, ages, genders, spiritual affiliations, and modes of practice.
 The SMA is supporting physicians to ensure a culturally safe and inclusive health care environment for practitioners and their patients.

 The SMA is striving for diversity in its Board of Directors, Representative Assembly, Committees and Sections, so that all members feel included, see themselves reflected in the decision-making bodies of the SMA, and have equal opportunity to serve.
-To meet this commitment, the SMA’s Board of Directors at the 2020 Spring Representative Assembly (RA) expressed a commitment to tackling the issue of systemic racism in the profession.
-In early 2021, the Board struck an Equity, Diversity, and Inclusion (EDI) committee, with a mandate and budget to carry out this work.
+In early 2021, the Board struck an Equity, Diversity, and Inclusion (EDI) committee, with a mandate and budget to tackle the issue of systemic racism in the profession.

 At the May 2021 AGM, members were introduced to issues and terms related to racism in society and in workplaces — including medicine — by Dr. Manuela Valle-Castro, director of the Division of Social Accountability, with USask’s College of Medicine.
 Based on her presentation, the EDI Committee decided it was critical to hear from Saskatchewan physicians themselves, to gain a richer understanding of racism in this province’s medical community.